wicked-rainman/ESP32Dispatcher/README.md

 I've had a stab at writing code using RTOS with some success, but every now and then bugs raise their head in what I've written and I struggle to resolve where the issues are.
 Having read much of the RTOS documentation, there still seems to be some magical art involved in building something that is robust.
-I guess for me, using such a utility is probably overkill for what I'm trying to achieve.
+I guess for me, using such a utility is probably overkill for what I'm trying to achieve, or I'm just plain stupid.

 On the most part, my objectives are:

 + To read values off some sensor(s).
 + Update some sort of display.